APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   their ISPs have picked up the new KSK.
-Bob's ISP does not perform validation.
-Charlie's ISP does validate, but the resolvers have not yet been upgraded to support this mechanism.
-Dave and Ed's resolvers have been upgraded to support this mechanism; Dave's resolver has the new KSK, Ed's resolver hasn't managed to install the 2222 KSK in its trust store yet.
+   have been upgraded to support this mechanism; Dave's resolver has the new KSK, Ed's resolver hasn't managed to install the 2222 KSK in its trust store yet.